kunzaatko/BachelorsThesis/README.md

 2. **Light in a Microscope**
     - [ ] Historical context
     - [ ] Wave theory of light introduction
-        - Maxwell's equations (+ planar wave solution)
+        - Maxwell’s equations (+ planar wave solution)
-        - Linearity of the Maxwell's equations
+        - Linearity of the Maxwell’s equations
         - Light mediation through a medium (For purposes of defocus aberration)
     - [ ] Total Internal Reflection
         - Light passing through a interface with a different refractive index